Otaiki1/chaincold/frontend/README.md

 ## Usage

+### Landing Page

+1. Navigate to `/` to see the landing page
+2. Click "Go to App" to access the tracking interface

 ### Track a Shipment

-1. Navigate to `/track`
+1. Navigate to `/app`
-2. Enter Shipment ID (e.g., `SHIPMENT-EVVM-001`)
-3. Enter Batch ID (e.g., `BATCH-0001`)
+2. Enter Shipment ID (e.g., `SHIPMENT-EVVM-001`) and Batch ID (e.g., `BATCH-0001`)
-4. Click "Lookup Shipment"
-5. View on-chain record with all telemetry data

-### Monitor Live Telemetry

-1. Navigate to `/live`
-2. The page automatically listens for `TelemetryRecorded` events
-3. New events appear in real-time as they're recorded on-chain
+3. Click "Track"
-4. View details including temperature, humidity, CID, and more
+4. View shipment details in the modal including:

-### Verify Merkle Root

-1. Navigate to `/verify`
-2. Enter IPFS CID (or use CID from a tracked shipment)
-3. Optionally enter on-chain Merkle root for comparison
-4. Click "Verify Merkle Root"
-5. View computed root and verification result
+   - On-chain summary (gateway, Merkle root, CID, temperature, humidity)
+   - Full batch data table with all samples
+   - Filecoin verification
+   - Symbiotic attestations

+### Connect Wallet

+- Click "Connect Wallet" in the navbar
+- Connect using RainbowKit (MetaMask, WalletConnect, etc.)
+- Ensure you're on Arbitrum Sepolia network

 ## Contract Integration